tonyshe/Isotile/README.md

-Isometric map renderer for Python
+Isometric map renderer for Python.
+See "SAMPLE_OUTPUT.png" for an example.

 Takes an N x M map of RGBA values and pixel height values and represents them as a NxM isometric block.